zammad/zammad-documentation/migration/otrs.rst

     Delayed::Worker.max_run_time = 7.days

-..
-Note:: The above setting is only valid for the lifetime of the Zammad rails console.
+.. note:: The above setting is only valid for the lifetime of the Zammad rails console.
   If you close the console, the change is reset to the default value.

 Enter the following commands in the rails console